V3RaQQ/Chat/README.md

 - **Frontend**: HTML + CSS
 - **Data Storage**: JSON (for user and message data)

+---

-  ##In future I plan to add featires by JavaScript.
+## In future I plan to add featires by JavaScript.